guigrpa/giu/README.md

 This is the only truly *imperative* API provided by Giu, provided for convenience.

-Tasks 2 and 3 above are managed via a *pseudo-imperative* API, the `cmds` prop, an array of commands that are executed by the [Input HOC](#input-hoc).
+Tasks 2 and 3 above are managed via a *pseudo-imperative* API, the `cmds` prop, an array of commands that are executed by the so-called Input Higher-Order Component (HOC).
 Commands are plain objects with a `type` attribute, plus other attributes as needed.
 Currently supported commands are:

 * `SET_VALUE`: change the current input state (without affecting the original `value` prop).
 The new value is passed in the command object as `value`.
 * `REVERT`: revert the current input state to the original `value` prop.